 “There’s a feeling that cannot be put into words… it’s been put on film”

 Proto-eco-thriller get-knotted-Doomwatch Cold War blub-coercing tearjerker with William Holden as a heartless billionaire whose son becomes livid-blue-spot-festoonedly ill after swimming near a downed fighter plane which was, oh the irony, atomically armed by one of his subsidiaries.
 Atonement-fuelled quest for the perfect conifer is the upshot.
-Also, ‘Bourvil’.
+And sadly not building a big robot suit and punching Thanos.
+Also starring France’s premier Bloke Who Was In Things, ‘Bourvil’.

-WHERE YOU’RE LIKELY TO FIND IT: 27th December, ITV, while everyone’s out at the sales.
+WHERE YOU’RE LIKELY TO FIND IT: 27th December, ITV, while everyone’s out looking for bargains at the sales.

 Santa With Muscles (1996)